-- a.
-In accordance with the Disability Discrimination Act 1992 (Cth) assistance animals must be: - accredited under the law of a State or Territory that provides for the accreditation of animals trained to assist a persons with a disability to alleviate the effect of the disability or - accredited by an animal training organisation prescribed by the regulations in the Act, or - trained to assist a person with a disability to alleviate the effect of the disability and meets standards of hygiene and behaviour that are appropriate for an animal in a public place. - b.
-ANU will consider whether to permit assistance animals in Residence in consultation with ANU Access and Inclusion Office and in accordance with any applicable University policies in relation to assistance animals. - c.
-ANU will request the person with the disability to produce evidence that: - the animal is an assistance animal (meets one of the criteria above), and - the animal is trained to meet standards of hygiene and behaviour that are appropriate for an animal in a public place. - d.
+- 4.5.1.
+In accordance with the Disability Discrimination Act 1992 (Cth) assistance animals must be: - accredited under the law of a State or Territory that provides for the accreditation of animals trained to assist a person with a disability to alleviate the effect of the disability; - accredited by an animal training organisation prescribed by the regulations in the Act; or - trained to assist a person with a disability to alleviate the effect of the disability and meets standards of hygiene and behaviour that are appropriate for an animal in a public place. - 4.5.2.
+ANU will consider whether to permit assistance animals in Residence in consultation with ANU Accessibility Office and in accordance with any applicable University policies in relation to assistance animals. - 4.5.3.
+ANU will request the person with the disability to produce evidence that: - the animal is an assistance animal (meets one of the criteria above), and - the animal is trained to meet standards of hygiene and behaviour that are appropriate for an animal in a public place. - 4.5.4.
 Owners of the assistance animal are responsible for the full care, hygiene, and health requirements of the animal.

-4.7.
+4.6.
 Psychological distress

-- a.
-If you experience psychological distress, or if you feel another resident is showing signs of psychological distress, we ask that you let a member of staff know. - b.
-Where it does not appear safe, we strongly recommend you do not attempt to provide support to the student and utilise the support in place. - c.
+- 4.6.1.
+If you experience psychological distress, or if you feel another resident is showing signs of psychological distress, we ask that you let a member of staff know. - 4.6.2.
+Where it does not appear safe, we strongly recommend you do not attempt to provide support to the student and contact Residence Management and UniSafe. - 4.6.3.
 A designated staff member will ensure appropriate support is made available.
-This may include consultation with and/or referral to the Student Safety and Wellbeing team, counselling services including ACT Mental Health, University Counselling Centre, ANU Health Service or another health service provider. - d.
+This may include consultation with and/or referral to the Student Safety and Wellbeing team, counselling services including ACT Mental Health, University Counselling Centre, ANU Health Service or another health service provider. - 4.6.4.
 A 'Safety and Wellbeing Plan' may also be developed in collaboration with the resident affected.

-4.8.
-Infectious and notifiable disease inresidence
+4.7.
+Infectious and notifiable disease in residence

-4.8.1.
-Diagnosis and reporting
+- 4.8.1.
+Diagnosis and reporting - a.

-- a.
 You should consult a doctor as soon as possible if you are unwell. - b.
 Inform the Residence Management if you are diagnosed with an infectious disease. - c.
 The Residence Management may refer you to University or Canberra health services or your GP for medical assistance.
 It is expected that you attend a consultation within a reasonable timeframe (2-3 days) and provide evidence of attendance. - d.
 If you have a disease that is required to be reported by law, your doctor is required to report the disease in accordance with the Public Health Act 1997.
-The doctor or the ACT Chief Health Officer may direct ANU and the Residence on the management of the public health aspects of the disease.

-4.8.2.
-Exclusion from residence during infectious period

-a.
-If you contract an infectious disease you may be asked to leave the Residence for the period you are infectious.
+The doctor or the ACT Chief Health Officer may direct ANU and the Residence on the management of the public health aspects of the disease. - 4.8.2.
+Exclusion from residence during infectious period - a.
+If you contract an infectious disease, you may be asked to leave the Residence for the period you are infectious. - b.

-- b.
 If you are unable to find alternative accommodation, the Residence will take reasonable steps to assist.
 Costs associated with alternative accommodation will remain your responsibility.
-In cases where financial hardship can be demonstrated, some financial assistance may be available. - c.
+In cases where financial hardship can be demonstrated, some financial assistance may be available.

+c.
 If you are required to leave the Residence because you have an infectious disease, your return to the Residence is dependent on obtaining medical advice demonstrating that you are fit to return and present no risk to fellow residents.